 ‘when I hear the word culture, that’s when I reach for my revolver’ -Hanns Johst

-Let‘s begin by recalling an idea from psychoanalysis, that infant sexuality is at stake in culture.
+Let‘s begin by recalling an idea from early psychoanalysis, that infant sexuality is at stake in culture.
 This concerns the source of the libido in the rawest germs of life, the ‘polymorphous perversity’ which is not submitted to social norms.
 Enculturation would be the process where this elementary fountain is quarantined, repressed and yoked into the service of society.
 This is how Freud understood the Oedipus complex, a process of maturation whereby a person assumes a social position.
 To put this very simply, the identification with the adult male makes the early relation with the mother illicit.
 This incest ban provides a pretext for the rejection of all infant sexuality.
 Adult sex then operates according to a code of exogamy – that way sexuality is sublimated into an other scene safely removed from the domestic – but there is always some residue of infant sexuality left over after the process of enculturation.

 The key to the criticism of culture seems to lie in considering what happens to infant sexuality in this process.
 Where does infant sex end up in the age of adulthood?
-I want to propose the hypothesis that it gets deposited in transcendent symbols.
+I want to consider the (perhaps unoriginal) hypothesis that it gets deposited in transcendent symbols.
 Society bans the disinhibition of this vital germ, and culture is the name for this sublimation where adult sexuality is separated from this germ, so that it can take on stable identities.
 In order for social representation to take place, the germ has to be trapped in symbolic transcendence.
 Adulthood is only possible once it is relieved from the dynamic force of this germ， which is then identified with higher powers to which the adult submits.
 These higher powers can be symbolized as good (divinity, benign sovereignty), evil (oppressive leaders), or neutral (laws of nature).
 Adult neurotics distance themselves from infant sex through the creation of symbolic superegos.
 And where the germ leaks out from the confines of exalted genius, then it becomes the most threatening and terrible monstrocity.